Am4nn/dev-clean/README.md

 Finally, re-run the dry run to confirm everything is cleaned up — it should report 0 bytes to delete.

+You can use `devclean-dryrun.sh` and `devclean-clean.sh` to run both the commands.

 ⚠️ Note: `--show-size` can slow things down on large directories.
 Use it based on your needs.

 ## 🧰 Options